M66B/FairEmail/docs/FAQ-fr-rCA.md

 FairEmail will automatically update the passwords of related identities when you update the password of the associated account or a related identity.

-Voir [cette FAQ](#user-content-faq33) pour modifier le nom d'utilisateur des adresses électroniques.
+Voir [cette FAQ](#user-content-faq33) pour modifier le nom d'utilisateur des adresses e-mail.

 <br />